- April 12, 2019

-The tenure of a term plan is as crucial as the amount of cover.
+The duration of a term insurance plan is as crucial as the amount of cover.
 Ideally, it should cover you till the age you work.
 Nowadays, because of late marriage and having kids late, financial responsibilities of parents may not be over by 60 and they may continue to work.
 So, it is possible that life cover may be required beyond 60 in the case of current generation.

 Company specific factors:

 - Claim settlement ratio: This ratio indicates how much death claims a life insurer has settled in any financial year.
 It is calculated as the total number of claims received against the total number of claims settled.
 For instance, a life insurance company received 100 claims and settled 97.
 So, the claim settlement ratio is 97 per cent.
 Only 3 per cent claims have been rejected by the company.
 A higher ratio gives confidence that your claim is likely to be settled by the insurer when your loved ones are in need.

 But there are 2 issues here.
 An insurer’s claim settlement ratio, be it high or low now, may not remain the same in the future.
 This is because the underwriting guidelines which are internal to the company are subject to change.
 Underwriting means the process of deciding how much risk should be taken per customer based on his age, income, health and dependants and how much cover should be granted.